 Forbearance and Deferment

-Reasons for federal student loan deferment include a job loss, financial hardship, return to school, or active military service.
+Reasons for federal student loan deferment include job loss, financial hardship, a return to school, or active military service.
 A student loan forbearance is an option to borrowers and can be granted to ease financial hardship, job loss or income drop, medical expenses, and other situations.